 McGill University Scholarships 2022-2023 are currently accepting online applications for all students.
 The McGill Scholarships administers an In-Course Financial Aid Program that provides modest amounts of loans and/or bursaries to currently enrolled graduate students in need of supplemental financial assistance.
 Our office does not have the capacity to replace core funding nor the ability to significantly cover a lot of a graduate student’s costs.

 Newly admitted graduate students please note: our Entrance Bursary Program is only available to first-time, first-degree (Bachelor) students.
 You are encouraged to carefully read your graduate admission offer to understand the value and nature (one-time vs. recurring, etc.) of any financial commitments included.
 Your financial plan at the time of your acceptance should not assume that additional graduate funding or need-based aid will become available in your first year of studies.

-McGill University Scholarships Application Process
+McGill University Scholarship Application Process Explained:

 To apply for the McGill In-Course Financial Aid Program, go to the Minerva website (Link given at the end of the article):

 - Select the Financial Aid/Awards tab > Financial Aid Menu > Apply for McGill Financial Aid > Apply for In-Course Financial Aid > Update your financial aid profile > Submit your application.

 - You will be prompted to make an appointment with a Financial Aid Counsellor.
 During this meeting, not only will you have an opportunity to discuss your budget, but you will also have your in-course application reviewed in detail

 If you are a student with a disability who requires help in completing online applications, please do not hesitate to contact Mcgill financial aid office.

 Students may apply for McGill Scholarships anytime during the academic year, as the need arises.
 Applications are always for the current academic year (September to August) and are available in August of each year.